martijngonlag/local-stack/README.md

 ## Getting Started

-- Ensure that you have all the prerequisites installed on your system (e.g. Terraform, Argo CD, and OLM)
+- Ensure that you have all the prerequisites installed on your system
 - Clone the repository and navigate to the `terraform/` folder
 - Run Terraform commands (e.g. `terraform init`, `terraform plan`, and `terraform apply`) to deploy the infrastructure
 - Verify the deployment by accessing the Argo CD and OLM applications
-- (Optional) Use the `argocd/applications/application.yaml` and `argocd/deployments/deployment/values.yaml` files to configure the Argo CD application deployment
+- Use the `argocd/applications/application.yaml` and `argocd/deployments/deployment/values.yaml` files to configure the Argo CD application deployment
 - Clean up the infrastructure using Terraform commands when necessary.

 ### Prerequisites